nx:run-commands

 12}

-nx run frontend:ls-project-root
+13nx run frontend:ls-project-root

 Chaining commands, interpolating args and setting the cwd

-folder.
+Let's say each of our workspace projects has some custom bash scripts in a scripts folder.
 We want a simple way to create empty bash script files for a given project, that have the execute permissions already set.

 Given that Nx knows our workspace structure, we should be able to give it a project and the name of our script, and it should take care of the rest.